Can you upgrade motherboard and CPU without a fresh install?

 1. Press DEL or F2 repeatedly at computer startup to change boot order and set the bootable disk you created as the first boot option.

 2. Then it will load the main interface of AOMEI Backupper.
-Click Restore and select the backup created before.
+Click Restore and Select Task or Select Image File to select the backup created before.

 This method can also be used to transfer Windows to another desktop or laptop with dissimilar hardware.